zkxs/puzzle-game-design/docs/_drafts/myst.md

 Observe:

-- Telescope has 5 degree increments
+- Telescope has 72 divisions, for 5 degree increments
-- Compass has 32 divisions, or 11.25 degree increments
+- Compass has 32 divisions, for 11.25 degree increments

 This breaks people's brains.